Skip to content

 Why it works

 Alternating effort and release amplifies the felt sense of relaxation and trains a quieter baseline.
-Evidence shows progressive muscle relaxation is a low-tech, teachable way to reduce stress and anxiety across adult samples.
+Evidence suggests progressive muscle relaxation is a low-tech, teachable way to support lower perceived stress and anxiety in adult samples.

 Step-by-step